idaholab/moose/framework/doc/content/source/materials/GenericConstantRankTwoTensor.md

 ## Overview

-`GenericConstantRankTwoTensor` creates a `RankTwoTensor` material property that constant values to fill the tensor
+`GenericConstantRankTwoTensor` creates a `RankTwoTensor` material property that use constant values to fill the tensor

 ## Example Input File Syntax